 Step 6.
 Set up ‘Peace of Mind’ Fund: (4-6) months of average monthly expenses

 We are humans, we take the shock, absorb it, recover, and then come out stronger.
-This fund, while it cannot prevent mishaps such as a job loss, it will buy you enough time to recover and fight back as soon as you can.
+This fund, while it cannot prevent mishaps such as a job loss, will buy you enough time to recover and fight back as soon as you can.

 Step 7.
 Contribute to Roth IRA

 Roth IRA is also a retirement investment account.
 Roth IRA is different from 401(k) and traditional IRA in the way the account is taxed.
-If you are eligible for Roth IRA, you can contribute post-tax dollars into it.
+If you are eligible for Roth IRA, you can contribute post-tax dollars to it.
 The money then grows tax-free and withdrawals are tax-free as well.

 Read related: Roth IRA vs 401(k)